Kanika Dhillon: Life and career

 For her prime accomplishments, Hindustan Times honoured Dhillon in 2012 at their annual youth summit "Top 30 Under 30".
 Following Ra.One, Dhillon was keen to write a superhero novel aimed at teenagers.
 Inspired by the doomsday theories of 2012, she released her next book, Shiva & The Rise of The Shadows in 2013.
 In 2015, she served as the writer for the Telugu–Tamil bilingual comedy Size Zero, which starred Anushka Shetty as an overweight woman who admits herself to a weight loss clinic.
 Initially written for Hindi film, it was eventually made in South India after Dhillon's husband, the filmmaker Prakash Kovelamudi, liked the script and directed it himself.

 Dhillon's third novel, The Dance of Durga, was released in 2016.
 It tells the story of Rajjo, a naive young woman who transforms into a Godwoman.
 In a review for Hindustan Times, Khushboo Shukla labelled the book "gripping" and commended Dhillon for successfully exploring faith and culture of rural India.
 Deepa Suryanarayan of Femina praised the complex character of Rajjo and wrote that despite the character's misdeeds, she had empathised with Rajjo.

 Dhillon has written the scripts for the 2018 Hindi films —Anurag Kashyap's drama Manmarziyaan, starring Abhishek Bachchan, Taapsee Pannu, and Vicky Kaushal; and Abhishek Kapoor's romance Kedarnath, starring Sushant Singh Rajput and Sara Ali Khan.

 She has also written the script of her husband's satire on mental illness, Judgemental Hai Kya, starring Kangana Ranaut and Rajkummar Rao.
 During promotion of Judgemental Hai Kya, director Prakash Kovelamudi and Kanika announced their separation and said they had already separated two years earlier.

+Controversy

+In response to allegedly "Hinduphobic" tweets, Hindutva activists started a Twitter campaign to boycott the film Raksha Bandhan (2022), which Dhillon wrote the screenplay for, the campaign was against her past tweets where she had promoted anti-Hindu conspiracy theories like "Saffron Terror" and mocked the Modi government (some tweets contained offensive references to gomutra); these tweets were later deleted.